Rexulti FDA Approval History

 Common side effects include weight gain and akathisia, an inner sense of restlessness.

-Development History and FDA Approval Process for Rexulti
+Development Timeline for Rexulti

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.